 36" FL size limit; 1,000 lb trip limit, commercial season closed April 1-30; 1,169,931 lb quota (gutted weight).
 No sale after quota is reached.
 After the commercial quota is met, all purchase and sale is prohibited and harvest and/or possession is limited to the recreational bag limit.
 This prohibition does not apply to fish harvested, landed, and sold prior to the quota being reached and held in cold storage by a dealer.
 No sale in April.
-Possession limited to 1/person/day or 1/person/trip, which is morerestrictive.
+Possession limited to 1/person/day or 1/person/trip, which is more restrictive.
+1,000 lb trip limit unti the quota is reached.